loudifier/chirplab/ROADMAP.md

     - [ ] Ability to plot stimulus response against frequency X axis
 - [x] Project file save/load
     - [ ] (As things evolve and breaking changes are made) Implement project version upgrading.
 At the very least a warning message that project files that don't match the current Chirplab version may fail in interesting ways
-    - [ ] Some sort of measurement preset save/load?
-E.g. .clm files that are a subset of the full project .clp file.
-Extend new measurement dialog to be able to load a measurement preset, etc.
+    - [x] Measurement preset save/load. .clm files that are a subset of the full project .clp file
 - [ ] Overall look and feel
     - [ ] Any accessibility issues will be prioritized.
 Please raise an issue if you identify UI elements with poor contrast or color contrast, excessive flashing, etc.
         - [x] Graph colors are blue/orange by default, avoid red/green